3 (company): Ireland

-Three Ireland (officially Three Ireland (Hutchison) Limited) launched on 26 July 2005 as Ireland's fourth mobile network operator behind Vodafone, O2 and Meteor.
+Three Ireland launched on 26 July 2005 as Ireland's fourth mobile network operator behind Vodafone, O2 and Meteor.
 Service was initially offered as post-paid only, but on 16 May 2006 the introduction of a pre-paid service, known as 3Pay, was announced.

 Three operates 2G, 3G, 4G and 5G services.
 Until 2015, Three had a roaming agreement with Vodafone to provide 2G coverage where its original 3G network was unavailable.

 On 24 June 2013, it was announced that CK Hutchison Holdings would acquire Telefónica's Irish mobile operations, O2, for €780 million, to be merged into Three Ireland upon completion of the deal.
 The European Commission approved the merger in 2014.
 The O2 brand was phased out and its operations fully merged into Three on 2 March 2015.

 On 27 January 2014, Three launched its 4G network in Dublin, Cork, Galway, Limerick, Wexford and Waterford.
 By March 2014, Three had expanded its 4G coverage to a further 11 towns.
-In 2016, Three started rolling out 4G+ claiming peak speeds of 225 Mbps.
+In 2016, Three started rolling out 4G+ claiming peak speeds of 225 Mbit/s.
 4G coverage currently sits at 97.3% as of March 2020.

 On 28 September 2020, Three launched its 5G network, claiming 35% population coverage on day one.
 Three has stated that this service will be available in 121 locations but coverage is expected to expand over time.